Skip to main content

 Why this, why now?

 Regional approaches can succeed where global agreements falter.
 They are rooted in specific local contexts and circumstances; they can move more quickly; they are anchored in a deeper understanding of history and culture.
-They are more flexible in incorporating actors at multiple scales, including cities, sub-national states, civil society groups, and the private sector.
+Regional coalitions can be more flexible in incorporating actors at multiple scales, including cities, sub-national states, civil society groups, and the private sector.

 • Health